StefanDataAnalyst/Portfolio/index.md

 # 🎓 Stefan’s Data Portfolio

 Welcome!
-This is a collection of real-world case studies I built as part of my transition into data analytics.
+This is a collection of case studies I built as part of my (transition into) data analytics.

 ## 📂 Projects